Skip to content

 Apollo, like Unitree H1, is a general-purpose humanoid with strong mobility and the ability to carry payloads.
 While Unitree H1 highlights its running speed, Apollo is being deployed in manufacturing facilities (e.g., Mercedes-Benz) for various tasks, indicating a focus on practical industrial integration.
 Its pricing model is RaaS, similar to Digit, which contrasts with Unitree H1's 'freemium'.

-+Is Unitree H1 free?
+Is Unitree H1 yours?